jonfernq/SimpleERP/README.md

 # SimpleERP
-Conceptually simple ERP with data and business processes explained with diagrams.
+Conceptually simple headless ERP with data and business processes explained with diagrams.

 Common business sub-systems in an ERP system by the order of how essential and important they are to business operations.